24 hours in Barcelona | Unveil the City´s Secrets in 24 hours

 El Fornet

 A local bakery offering fresh, flaky croissants, warm pastries, and rich, aromatic coffee.
-Perfect for a quick and affordable start to your day, El Fornet’s simple but high-quality offerings will leave you satisfied without breaking the bank.
+Perfect for a quick and affordable start to your day, El Fornet’s simple but high-quality offerings will leave you satisfied.

 Add to